Minimal Fibrations of Hyperbolic 3-manifolds: Non-existence of quasi-area-minimizing fibrations

-We now show that $ X_j$ is incompressible in $E_j $.
-If not, there is a nontrivial compressing disk $G$ for $ X_j$.
-Since $ F_j$ is incompressible, $\partial G$ bounds a disk on $ F_j$, which must protrude out of $E_j$.
-But then $G$ intersects $\partial E_j$ in a curve that is not the boundary of a disk in $E_j$ as required by the first case we considered.
-So $X_j$ is incompressible in $E_j $ and, as with $F_j$, disjoint from $\gamma_j$.
-Incompressible surfaces in the product of a surface and an interval are either boundary parallel (horizontal) or homotopic to a union of intervals (vertical).
-It follows that $X_j$ is either a boundary parallel disk or a boundary parallel essential annulus.
-We have checked that $X_j$ satisfies the claimed properties. \end{proof}
+We now show that $ X_j$ is incompressible in $N_j $.
+If not, there is a nontrivial compressing disk $G$ for $ X_j$ with $G \subset N_j$.
+Since $ F_j$ is incompressible, $\partial G$ bounds a disk on $ F_j$, which must protrude out of $N_j$.
+But such a disk must have a point where its mean curvature is greater than one, as in the preceding argument, contradicting that $F_j$ has mean curvature $|H(F_j) | \le \mu < 1$.
+So $X_j$ is incompressible in $N_j $ and disjoint from $ f_j (T_{s_0+3}) $ and therefore from $\gamma_j$.
+An incompressible surface in a solid torus that misses the core of the solid torus is a disk or annulus and boundary parallel.
+So $X_j$ is either a boundary parallel disk or a boundary parallel essential annulus in $N_j$, and $X_j$ satisfies the claimed properties. \end{proof}